 8. The Mutual of New York building at 1740 Broadway makes regular appearances throughout the film, as much for its glowing MONY sign as for the Weather Star atop the building, alerting midtown Manhattan of the time and temperature.
 The ubiquitous timepiece — in 7,344-point Futura, for you font buffs — first made its appearance in the 1950s.
 The sign comes up in a gag later in the film involving a drug-induced Scribbage game.

-10. Buck meets Rizzo (aka Ratzo) at a midtown bar, and the nervous, chronically ill grifter takes on the cowboy as a client.
+10. Buck meets Rizzo at a midtown bar — possibly the Terminal Bar — and the nervous, chronically ill grifter agrees to take the cowboy to a pimp friend of his.
 The movie’s most famous line was delivered as Hoffman and Voight are crossing 58th Street at Sixth Avenue.

 11. Rizzo and Buck continue their stroll back over to Fifth Avenue and the Plaza Hotel.
-Rizzo briefly commiserates with a carriage horse before heading over to a spectacular row of green phone booths, similar to design as the one at right (courtesy Forgotten New York).
+Rizzo briefly commiserates with a carriage horse before heading over to a spectacular row of green phone booths, similar in design to a set of old booths at the 79th Street Boat Basin (courtesy the Payphone Project ).
 These green phone booths must have been quickly replaced in the 1970s with the more familiar silver booths.